-In the USA, hand sanitizers are regulated by the Food and Drug Administration (FDA).
+In the USA, the Food and Drug Administration (FDA) regulates hand sanitizers.
 To be approved by the FDA, a sanitizer must be efficient and safe to use.
-The organization evaluates the risks and benefits of a product to determine if the active ingredient is generally recognized as safe and effective (GRASE).
+Then, the FDA evaluates the risks and benefits of a product to determine if the active ingredient is generally recognized as safe and effective (GRASE).
 For that, it has to:

 - Be subjected to adequate and well-control clinical investigations.

 - Investigations must be published in widely-available and accepted scientific literature.

 - Based on published investigations, experts should agree that the product is safe and effective for its intended use.

 The FDA is consistently updating rules regarding hand sanitizers to make them more safe and efficient.
 For example, in April 2019, it adjusted the list of active ingredients to be used in such products.

 How Can a Hand Sanitizer Help Your Facility Stay Happy and Healthy?

 Do you need FDA-approved hand sanitizers in your facility?
 Let’s go over the reasons why they are important.

 Did you know that even though 92% of Americans say that they understand the importance of washing hands after visiting a restroom, only 66% of them actually do?
 Meanwhile, only 39% wash hands after coughing and sneezing, and just 27% do it after handling money.